Pregnancy week 6: Week by week pregnancy guide

 Your Baby’s Development

-In this week by week pregnancy guide, you’ll be happy to learn that:
+In this week by week pregnancy guide for week 6, you’ll be happy to learn that:

 - Your baby’s heart is beating with a regular rhythm of about 150 times a minute.
 This heart rate, which is double that of an average adult will continue until birth.
 Just imagine all that your little baby is doing inside your womb!

 - Not only is the heart pumping a lot more blood; your baby’s blood circulatory system is also growing more sophisticated.

 - Your baby is also getting ready to look less tadpole like.
 Facial feature are evolving and there are dark spots where the eyes and the nostrils will eventually be.
 The ears at the moment are nothing more than small depressions on the side of the head.

 - Although the limbs are still paddle-like, your baby might be doing some wiggling.

 - Your baby is the size of a rice grain

 - You are probably just coming to terms with the realisation that you are indeed pregnant.
 There might be emotional moments that you have not anticipated.
 It is okay to feel a bit overwhelmed all of a sudden.

 - You might begin to develop Dr Jekyll / Mr Hyde personas with the mood swings brought about by the hormone fluctuations.